momentmaker/seclusion/src/home.md

 Plan, take, and reflect on a seclusion of your own with this guide.

+The guide is designed for taking a solo or a group seclusion.

 > Seclusion is the price of greatness - Paramhansa Yogananda